shahista-Chaudhari/demoblaze_selenium_automation/README.md

 Congrats !!!
 You are now able to run the project in your own development environment.

+* You can run this project as _TestNG Suite_ by right clicking the project and select "Run As -> TestNG Suite".

+_Note: I have place *testng.xml* file under src/test/resources folder._

 ## Authors

 * **Lavatech Technology** - *Initial work* - [Yogita Soni](https://github.com/lavatech321)